This paper is available for the academic year 2024-25.

-New students in Michaelmas 2023: for advice on how to prepare for GE1, please click here.
+New students in Michaelmas 2024: please see our advice on how to prepare for GE1.

 GE1 introduces students to the many different aspects of German culture taught at Cambridge: literature of all periods as well as film, linguistics, history and thought.
 No prior knowledge of any of these areas is presumed.
 Each module covers the topic “from scratch” and provides students with the relevant analytical skills.
 Having completed GE1, students will have a better sense of what German studies at Cambridge entail and what courses to take at Part IB (the second year) and Part II (the fourth year).